xhubio/nanook-website/docs/tutorials/createWriter.md

 ---

-This chapter shows how to create your own writer and make use of them.
+This chapter will show how to create your own writer and how to make use of them.
 For this tutorial the writer should generate a CSV file of the created test data.
 The data is written on a per test case basis.
-If you need one file containing all the data of all test cases, it is a good practice to aggregate the file later on.
-Short before execution.
-So you can store the generated data and decide later which test cases to include into the next run.
-Also if you would like to retest only some of the tests.
+If you need one file containing all the data of all test cases, it is a good practice to aggregate the file later on, shortly before execution, so that you can store the generated data and decide later which test cases to include in the next run, or if you would like to retest only some of the tests.
 So I recommend to split the data per test cases.

 # Create the writer